Luiserebii/HydroSnowflake-Marketplace-Coupons/README.md

 The marketplace itself is a Snowflake Resolver contract, which interacts with a Snowflake Via contract to handle the transaction (and thus coupon discount) logic.

 This project is still under development, and dramatic changes will likely occur quickly.
+The full scope of the prospective completed project [can be viewed here](https://github.com/HydroBlockchain/hcdp/issues/255)

 ##
 [Try the Snowflake Dashboard demo front-end (requires Metamask)](https://hydroblockchain.github.io/snowflake-dashboard/)!